Your IP:Unknown

 Skip to main content

-Everyone probably thinks they’re too clever to fall for a scam – even the people who fall for them.
+Many people think they're too clever to fall for a scam – even those who fall for them.
 Social engineering attacks consist of a powerful set of techniques that hackers, scammers, and thieves use to compromise your security and steal valuable data.
-Learn their strategies so you don’t fall into their trap.
+Learn their strategies so you don't fall into their trap.

 What is social engineering?